ZahFox/systems-programming/assembly/book_low-level-programming/ch_2/notes.md

 All other registers should be saved by the caller before invoking a different procedure.

-Implementation-wise, we are returning values by sorting them in `rax` before the function ends its execution.
+Implementation-wise, we are returning values by storing them in `rax` before the function ends its execution.
 If you need to return two values, you are allowed to use `rdx` for the second one.

 The pattern of calling a function is as follows: